RMHogervorst/blog/content/post/2020-09-21-running-an-r-script-on-a-schedule-heroku/index.md

 The amazing thing is that the bot I created back then is still running!
 But I recently got a question about the scheduling,  and because I did not really document it that well I will do a small update here.

 ### Other ways to schedule a script
 *I will create a new post for many of the other ways on which you can run an R script on schedule.
 But in this case I will run the script on heroku.
 Heroku is useful if you have one script you want to run, and not too often (every hour/ every day).
 If you have many scripts, long running scripts or you want more precise time control, heroku is not the best solution.
-Also there are quite some manual steps, this is not really suited for a complete automatic setup.*
+Also there are quite some manual steps, this is not really suited for a complete automatic setup.
+Find all posts about scheduling an R script [here](https://blog.rmhogervorst.nl/tags/scheduling/)*

 ## Heroku details
 Heroku does not have dedicated R runners but you can install an R runtime created by other people.
 In heroku they are called buildpacks.
 I'm using this one: <https://github.com/virtualstaticvoid/heroku-buildpack-r>